 Grape Anthracnose is a fungal disease of the genus Anthracnose.
 The pathogen overwinters by mycelium in the surface tissues of annual branches and diseased fruits or in leaf scars, panicle stalks and joints.
 It usually occurs in colored or nearly ripe fruits.
 In the grape field, anthrax is known as bird’s eye rot disease.
 It is a fungal disease.
 Fruit grains are soft rotten and easy to fall off.
 In hot and rainy years, it is easy to spread in vineyards.
 Grapes infected with anthrax are ugly and have low commercial value.

-Symptom Brown lesions on leaves and stems may be the first symptom of grapevine anthracnose, a disease similar to hail damage that produces necrotic, irregular spots with dark halos.
+Symptom: Brown lesions on leaves and stems may be the first symptom of grapevine anthracnose, a disease similar to hail damage that produces necrotic, irregular spots with dark halos.
 The infected part cracks, causing the grapevine to become brittle.
-Over time, these spots accumulate into larger depressions and may have reddish-brown raised margins.
+Over time, these spots accumulate into more significant depressions and may have reddish-brown raised margins.
 These ridges distinguish fungi from hail damage and may occur on either side of stems and leaves.
 In fruits, the center is light gray, with thick dark edges around it.